RamiMoradi7/Social-Media/README.md

 - **Real-Time Communication**: Integrated WebSocket for real-time communication, enabling instant messaging and updates, alongside a REST API for reliable data access.
 - **Responsive Design**: Focused on delivering high-quality user experiences with a responsive design, ensuring the application is accessible and functional across various devices.
 - **Object-Oriented Programming**: Used Object-Oriented Programming (OOP) principles to create modular, reusable, and maintainable code.
-- **Component Lifecycle Management**: Managed component lifecycles effectively to optimize performance and ensure seamless user interactions.
+- **Component Lifecycle Management**: Managed component lifecycle effectively, ensuring optimized performance and efficient updates throughout the application’s runtime

 ## 📂 Project Structure